-The ACP Contractor has access to four SEPs to carry out their elements of the project works.
-These SEPs have been designed and designated to minimise interface with other WSA Contractors and other project (SMWSA and M12 On-Airport) Contractors, thereby mitigating traffic and access impacts on the road network.
-The SEPs are as shown in Table 17.
+The ACP Contractor has access to four site entry points to carry out their elements of the project works.
+These site entry points have been designed and designated to minimise interface with other WSA Contractors and other project (SMWSA and M12 On-Airport) Contractors, thereby mitigating traffic and access impacts on the road network.
+ACP site entry points are described in Table 15.

-Table 17 - ACP Site Entry Points
+Table 15: ACP Site Entry Points